 ADULT PSYCHOTHERAPY TRAINING PROGRAM

-• FALL: Psychoanalytic Listening – This course focuses on expanding the clinician’s capacity to hear complexity of meaning in the patient’s communications.
+• SPRING: Psychoanalytic Listening – This course focuses on expanding the clinician’s capacity to hear complexity of meaning in the patient’s communications.
 Emphasis is on the importance of unconscious processes, transference, countertransference, conflict and the use of language.

 Syllabi Available to Download First Year Fall – Listening, Roth